 Now let’s be honest, how many of these do you actually need when can use your fork and spoon for mixing or stirring almost anything?

-In my personal experience, you will normally need one or two types of spatula and knife, instead of a giant knife block and single-use ones.
+In my personal experience, you will normally need one or two types of spatula and knife, instead of a giant knife block.

-In conclusion, cooking and food preparation does require you to master few techniques.
-But that’s what it takes, not more kitchen tools and gadgets.
+Cooking and food preparation does require you to master few techniques.
+But that’s exactly what it takes, not more kitchen tools and gadgets.